 The Temple of Apollo, dedicated to the Greek and Roman god Apollo, was Pompeii’s most important religious building.
 The temple’s alter and a number of columns remain standing today due to restoration efforts.
 I found it extremely eerie standing here with Mt.
 Vesuvius visible in the background.
 How terrifying it must have been for the people of Pompeii, Italy when the volcano erupted burying them and their entire city.

 Pompeii is located in southern Italy close to the Bay of Naples.
 It is located a few miles southeast of Naples at the base of Mt.
 Vesuvius.
 Nearby Mt.
 Etna, located on the east coast of Sicily, Italy, has also had a history of eruptions and destruction to it’s nearby city of Catania.
 Mt.
 Etna’s most violent eruption occurred in 1669 creating widespread destruction to the city of Catania.
-Pompeii is situated a little over 3-1/2 hours south of the historic medieval hill town of Montepulciano that we found fascinating and wrote a review on.
+Pompeii is situated a little over 3-1/2 hours south of the historic medieval hill town of Montepulciano.
+You can read our post on Montepulciano here.

 The Basilica of Pompeii, standing near the west corner of the Forum, is the oldest and most important public building in Pompeii.
 Built around 78 BC, it is the best example of pre-Roman architecture in Pompeii.
 The Basilica served an important role in civil and commercial life.
 Justice was administered here as well as focusing on the economic life of the city.